Evgeniy Goncharov

-Evgeny Goncharov (born August 3, 1986) is a Russian mixed martial artist who competes in the Heavyweight division of the Absolute Championship Akhmat (ACA), where he is the current ACA Heavyweight Champion.
+Evgeniy Viktorovich Goncharov (Евгений Викторович Гончаров; born August 3, 1986) is a Russian mixed martial artist who competes in the Heavyweight division.
+He is most notable for his time in Absolute Championship Akhmat (ACA), where he was the ACA Heavyweight Champion.
 In July 2023, Goncharov reached #15 in World Heavyweight rankings according to Fight Matrix.

 Background

 Evgeny Viktorovich Goncharov is a native of the village of Krivyanskaya, located in the Oktyabrsky District of Rostov Oblast.
 From an early age, Goncharov began to get involved in football, spending a lot of time on the field with friends and watching all the matches on TV.
 However, all this did not become something more than an ordinary hobby, and throughout all the school years, Goncharov did not stand out from the rest with sports success.
 Moreover, the “troika” in physical education was quite normal for him.

 But after graduation, the guy dramatically changed his attitude to physical activity and joined the martial arts, starting to engage in army hand-to-hand combat.
 In a fairly short time, Evgeny began to show good results, which allowed him to start performing amateurs in several combat disciplines.
 Active immersion in the world of martial arts did not prevent higher education.
 First of all, the young man went to study as a lawyer, but in the future he also entered the Polytechnic University in Novocherkassk, where he mastered the profession of “Trainer-teacher”.
 In parallel with his studies, Evgeny actively competed at various levels.
 As a result, Goncharov managed to win the titles of the champion in kickboxing, ARB, universal combat, and also prove himself in freestyle wrestling and boxing.
 With such a set of skills, Goncharov was destined to get into mixed martial arts.